MrcSnm/HipDDF/README.md

 This repository is not update directly.
 It is an adaptation from the HipDDF inside the [Hipreme Engine](https://github.com/MrcSnm/HipremeEngine).
 As the Hipreme Engine uses its own standard lib.
 So, there's little adaptation to the original version.

+## Why should I use it?:

+    1. Type safe data format with the D programming language syntax.
+Defining the data will be more straightforward as there will be no brain context switch.
+    2. If you wish to save your data into your binary directly, you could easily adapt your code to accept it as a D source instead.

 An example of how a hipddf should look like is: